WebThingsIO/thing-url-adapter/README.md

 * Web Things that require jwt, basic or digest authentication can be supported by adding configuration options on the adapter page.
 * To add a secure Web Thing:

-    * Use the hamburger to open the side menu and selet "Settings".
+    * Use the hamburger to open the side menu and select "Settings".

     ![selet_settings.png](images/selet_settings.png)